tcampbe/austincodingacademy.com/_posts/2020-02-10-seth-s-journey.md

 categories:
 - student-highlight
 excerpt: We had the opportunity to sit down with Austin Coding Academy alumnus, Seth, and talk about his coding journey.
+He is a User Experience Developer at Indeed!
   He shared some insider tips and tricks for prospective and current students.
 redirect_from: []
 permalink: "/blog/student-highlight/seth-davis/"
 author_name: Austin Coding Academy